 The Dietary Supplement Health and Education Act Addresses Dietary Supplements for People

-In 1996, FDA determined that DSHEA wasn’t meant to apply to products for use in animals, and at least one court case has upheld the agency’s thinking.
+In 1996, FDA determined that DSHEA didn't apply to products for use in animals, and at least one court case has upheld the agency’s thinking.
 Therefore, products marketed as dietary supplements for animals don’t fall under DSHEA and FDA doesn’t recognize them as a special category.
-Rather, the agency classifies these products as either food for animals or animal drugs, depending on their intended use.
+Rather, the agency regulates these products as either food for animals or animal drugs, depending on their intended use.

 FDA’s Partnerships with Local and State Agencies and AAFCO

 FDA and local and state agencies all play a role in regulating pet food and participate in the Association of American Feed Control Officials (AAFCO).
-While AAFCO itself has no regulatory authority, this association of local, state, and federal feed control officials works to promote a safe feed supply by:
+While AAFCO itself has no regulatory authority, this voluntary association of local, state, and federal feed control officials works to promote a safe feed supply by:

-FDA representatives serve on AAFCO’s Board of Directors, Pet Food Committee, and other committees.
+FDA staff serve on AAFCO’s Board of Directors, Pet Food Committee, and other committees.
 FDA staff also act as scientific resources for AAFCO and local and state feed control officials.
 By helping FDA’s limited resources go farther and be used more efficiently, these partnerships are vital to effectively regulating pet food and ensuring safe food for animals.

-Pet Food Intended to Treat or Prevent Disease
+Complete Pet Food Diets Intended to Treat or Prevent Disease

-Some pet food products are formulated as a complete diet intended to provide an animal’s nutritional needs and to treat or prevent a specific disease, such as kidney disease or diabetes.
+Some pet food products are formulated as a complete diet intended to meet an animal’s nutritional needs and to treat or prevent a specific disease, such as kidney disease or diabetes.
 In April 2016, FDA finalized a Compliance Policy Guide that outlines the agency’s current thinking about such products.
 Under the FD&C Act, FDA can regulate them as drugs, food, or both.